* Upbeat U.S. non-farm payrolls data supports dollar

 * Dollar gains against euro on higher U.S. yields

-* Yen weaker against dollar despite GDP revision (Updates prices, changes byline, dateline, previous LONDON)
+* Yen weaker against dollar despite GDP revision (Updates prices, adds new analyst comments)

 By Sam Forgione

-NEW YORK, June 9 (Reuters) - The dollar rose against a basket of major currencies on Monday in the wake of last week's sturdy U.S. jobs report, with bids supported by higher U.S. government bond yields compared to those of European counterparts.
+NEW YORK, June 9 The dollar rose against a basket of major currencies on Monday as a rise in U.S. government bond yields underpinned support for the greenback following last week's strong U.S. jobs report.

 The dollar extended gains against the euro after the European Central Bank unveiled its latest monetary policy measures to combat deflation last week, which included cutting its main rates to record lows.

 "The price action today is very much an ongoing after-effect of the ECB's actions last week," said Richard Franulovich, senior currency strategist at Westpac Securities in New York.
 He said higher yields on U.S. Treasuries compared to European government bonds drew more demand for the U.S. currency.

 German Bunds outperformed their U.S. counterparts, driving the 10-year yield gaps to 2005 and 2010 levels respectively.
 Benchmark 10-year U.S. Treasury notes were last down 3/32 to yield 2.61 percent.

 The dollar also held gains broadly after the government said Friday the U.S. economy added 217,000 non-farm jobs and brought employment to its pre-recession levels, indicating the economy had snapped back from a harsh winter.